*This article was updated at the end of the 2024-25 season

 Detroit Red Wings: Ben Chiarot

 Do you still believe in the Yzerplan?
 There are a few too many bad contracts on the books of the Detroit Red Wings already for a team that has yet to find any success under his leadership.
 And it’s difficult to choose the worst of the bunch.
 But Ben Chiarot takes the cake by a hair.
-His performance has been disastrous, and it’s only two years into his four-year deal.
-This is another one of those deals that most knew was a bad idea when it was signed.
+His performance has been disastrous, as many predicted it would be when he signed his four-year deal.
 Chiarot was not a significant enough difference-maker for a rebuilding team to make him a big part of their defense.
 And now, they’re reaping the consequences of impulsive free-agent spending.
 If there IS a Yzerplan — the nickname given to the rebuilds orchestrated by general manager Steve Yzerman — it needs to materialize, and fast.

 Edmonton Oilers: Darnell Nurse